 If you're planning a trip to South Africa, purchasing a locally made painting or sculpture is the perfect way to commemorate a fabulous vacation.
-South African artists are becoming increasingly collectible, and scouting galleries, discovering a whole new array of talent, and brokering a deal are all infinitely pleasurable aspects of the art lovers' treasure hunt.
+South African artists are becoming increasingly collectible and scouting galleries, discovering a whole new array of talent, and brokering a deal are all rewarding aspects of the art lovers' treasure hunt.
 South Africa has many art galleries, ranging from quirky places filled with unusual souvenirs to serious commercial players dealing at the highest level.

 Gallery MOMO, Johannesburg and Cape Town

 Gallery MOMO is a contemporary art gallery that launched in 2003 under the directorship of Monna Mokoena.
 The gallery represents a prominent selection of local and international artists, including artists from the South African diaspora, who work across many different disciplines.
 It also has a residency program for up-and-coming artists.
-The gallery has exhibition spaces in Parktown North, Johannesburg; and Cape Town city center.
+The gallery has exhibition spaces in Parktown North, Johannesburg and central Cape Town.

 Goodman Gallery, Johannesburg and Cape Town